mjadoum/MERN-App/README.md

 ## Installation

-To install and run the Expense Tracker project, follow these steps:
+To install and run this project, follow these steps:

 1. Clone the repository to your local machine in the terminal: